- Home

 3. Use phosphorus-free fertilizer and fertilize only as needed.

 4. Rake up trash, leaves, grass clippings, branches, and other yard waste off the street and curbs.
+City of Buffalo residents can dispose of debris by transporting to Buffalo's compost facility.

 5. Use biodegradable soaps for outdoor cleaning and car washing.